saaimulation/Project-Aero/practice-lap-CAD/README.md

 2) **Display piece — full-span at ~35% scale**
    - Size: **~665 mm** span (for photos, not tunnel)
-   - Printed in 3–4 sections with pins & epoxy sleeves
+   - Printed in 3–4 sections with pins & glue
    - Lets me show the full geometry without needing a huge tunnel

 If the tunnel ends up smaller, I’ll drop the half-span scale to 20% to keep things practical!